Toggle: English / Spanish

 The optic nerve carries visual information from your eye to the brain.
-Sudden inflammation of this nerve can cause the optic nerve to swell.
-This can result in injury to the nerve fibers and some or permanent loss of vision.
+The nerve can swell when it becomes suddenly inflamed.
+The nerve fibers can be damaged and there can be a short or long-term loss of vision.

 Conditions that have been linked with optic neuritis include:

 - , including , , and Behcet's disease

 - Bacterial infections, including tuberculosis, syphilis, , and

 - Viral infections, including viral , , , , , , and mononucleosis

 - Respiratory infections, including Mycoplasma pneumonia and other common upper respiratory tract infections

 - Loss of vision in one eye over an hour or a few hours

 - Changes in the way the pupil reacts to bright light

 - Pain when you move the eye